jgm/djot/README.md

 [Syntax Description](https://htmlpreview.github.io/?https://github.com/jgm/djot/blob/master/doc/syntax.html).
-There is also a [Cheatsheet](doc/cheatsheet.md) and a [Quick Start for Markdown Users](doc/quickstart-for-markdown-users.md) that outlines the main differences between djot and Markdown.
+There is also a [Cheatsheet](doc/cheatsheet.md) and a [Quick Start for Markdown Users](doc/quickstart-for-markdown-users.md) that outlines the main differences between djot and Markdown, as well as a [Playground](https://djot.net/playground/), originally designed by @dtinth, that allows experimenting with the current implementation.

 Despite being
 written in an interpreted language, the reference implementation